GovTechSG/seed-documentation/Pre-onboarding-clean-up-instructions-for-macos.md

 If an error is returned saying &quot;No such file or directory&quot;, or if no output is returned, the Tanium Client is not installed on your device and you can skip the rest of this section.

 To remove the Tanium Client, open the &quot;Terminal&quot;app and copy the following commands in (you can copy the whole block together), then click &quot;Enter&quot;.
-Enter your MacOS account password when prompted.
+Enter your macOS account password when prompted.

 ```
 sudo launchctl unload /Library/LaunchDaemons/com.tanium.taniumclient.plist